-The building design should be flexible to accommodate a variety of different uses and occupants at the same time.
+The building should be designed to accommodate a flexibility of uses and occupants.
 Spaces that open up to each other permanently or temporarily are encouraged for the multi-purpose uses.
 Provide a logical sequence of spaces that allow for easy orientation by users.
+Design the building so that a variety of different uses and users can be accommodated at the same time.

 The building should reflect a west coast contemporary feeling and be designed to be welcoming to the community.
 The use of large timbers and stone on the exterior, along with water elements, is encouraged.
-Interior materials should be durable and low maintenance.
+Interior materials should have good longevity, be resistive to the wear from ordinary use and be low maintenance.

 Provide windows that open for natural ventilation.
 Design the building to protect interior spaces from excessive sun gain.
 Where large wall elements, such as for the gymnasium, are exposed to view, create interesting facades that incorporate interesting materials, green walls, art glass or other elements that are attractive to viewers.
-The kitchen/catering space should be positioned to provide easy access to outdoor users and gatherings.